beccatcardwell/beccatcardwell/README.md

 I am an accessibility-focused web developer who specializes in front-end and UX.
 I have a Bachelor Degree in Psychology at the University of South Florida which I use to ensure strong user experience and accessibility of clients' websites.
 I have created interactive web-experiences for everything from non-profits and small businesses to Fortune 50 companies.

-Currently, I am taking **[IBM's Full Stack Developer Professional Certification](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)** as a way to reinforce my front-end skills while also expanding to the back-end.
+Recently, I completed **[IBM's Full Stack Developer Professional Certification](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)** as a way to reinforce my front-end skills while also expanding to the back-end.

 > I am actively searching for a new position, and am open to relocation and hybrid/remote environments.
 Please, message me on my [LinkedIn](https://www.linkedin.com/in/rebecca-cardwell/) if you are looking to hire.
 Thank you!